DynamoDS/DynamoPrimer/10_Packages/10-4A_Creating.md

 ###MapToSurface
 In the previous chapter, we explored ways for panelizing a surface in Dynamo based on curves defined in the XY plane.
 This case study extends these concepts for more complex geometry.

->Download and unzip the example files that accompany this package case study (Right click and "Save Link As...").
-A full list of example files can be found in the Appendix.
-[MapToSurfaceFiles.zip](datasets/10-4/MapToSurfaceFiles.zip)

-###Custom Nodes
+###Installing the Package
 The package we're creating uses 5 custom nodes that we've built for reference.
 There are many ways to publish a package.
-Below is the process that we advise: publishing locally, developing locally, and then publishing online.
+The [folder](datasets/10-4/MapToSurfaceFiles.zip) you've downloaded hosts these files.
+Place these files into a folder in a permanent location and install the package in Dynamo.

+###Custom Nodes

 ![](images/10-4/Creating/Packages - 12.png)
 > This is a simple package with five custom nodes.
 In the steps below, we'll briefly talk about each custom node's setup.